lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 (TODO: discussion if there are other keys to include in the standard for the contract which mints tokens)
 ---

-#### LSP4Metadata

-The description of the asset, to be stored in the ERC725Y of the contract which mints tokens.

-Please see [LSP4Metadata](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-4-DigitalCertificate.md#lsp4metadata) for details.

-#### LSP4Creators[]

-An array of (ERC725Account) addresses of creators,

-Please see [LSP4Creators[]](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-4-DigitalCertificate.md#lsp4creators) for details.

-### ERC725Y Keys for on-chain tokenId metadata

-These are the expected keys for metadata contracts created for a tokenId.

 #### LSP8TokenIdMetadataMintedBy